JeremiahKaren/35percent.github.io/_posts/2016-01-31-completing-londons-clearances.md

 [Refurbishment](http://www.engineering.ucl.ac.uk/engineering-exchange/demolition-refurbishment-social-housing/) needs to be considered.
 And if building new council homes [is costing £383k](http://www.estatesgazette.com/blogs/london-residential-research/2015/07/costs-southwark-council-528149-build-council-flat/) each, when homes on _'high investment needs estates'_ can be brought up to Decent Homes Standard for a fraction of this, then there is no reason not to do that.

 ![](http://crappistmartin.github.io/images/dhscosts.png)

-## PS: Housing News from Australia

-Lend Lease has taken all the lessons it has learnt in London back home to Sydney, where it has offered the Heygate’s redevelopment as a model for solving the city’s own housing problems – fortunately not everyone is convinced: [http://www.smh.com.au/nsw/will-poor-be-cleared-aside-for-key-workers-in-revamped-sydney-housing-estates-20160129-gmh7n8.html](http://www.smh.com.au/nsw/will-poor-be-cleared-aside-for-key-workers-in-revamped-sydney-housing-estates-20160129-gmh7n8.html)